-This simple recipe may be used for preparing any type of sausages, and not just merguez, the spicy sausages of North African origin shown in the photo above.
+This simple recipe may be used for preparing any type of sausages, and not just merguez, the spicy lamb-and-beef sausages of North African origin shown in the photo above.
 Merguez are typically less than an inch (2.5 cm) in diameter.
 If using thicker sausages, adjust the cooking time accordingly.

 4 merguez sausages, or other spicy sausages

 Heat the oil in a frying pan until it is sizzling.
 Add the sausages.
 Turn the heat down to medium.
 Fry for about 5 minutes, then flip and fry 5 minutes more.